JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 [pays quite handsomely over the summer](https://developers.google.com/open-source/gsoc/help/student-stipends).
 Please join the [Julia Slack](https://slackinvite.julialang.org/) and the #jsoc channel to discuss in more detail.)

-## Why differential equations and how are they related to machine learning models?
+## What do differential equations have to do with machine learning?

 The first question someone not familiar with the field might ask is, why are differential equations important in this context?
-The simple answer is that a differential equation is a way to specify an arbitrary nonlinear transform via its structure.
+The simple answer is that a differential equation is a way to specify an arbitrary nonlinear transform by mathematically encoding prior structural assumptions.

 Let's unpack that statement a bit.
 There are generally three ways to define a nonlinear transformation.
 The first is to explicitly say what it is.
 For example, the sigmoid function is $\sigma(x)=\frac{e^x}{e^x + 1}$.This only works if you know the exact functional form that relates the input to the output.